Crawfish Boils: Healthy or Unhealthy?March 11, 2020 - Katie McCallum

 Plus, if the crawfish boil is part of a social event, you're likely preoccupied by conversation and maybe even an alcoholic beverage (or two) — which can both make overeating easier.

-(Side note: During the COVID-19 pandemic, gathering with friends or family for a crawfish boil may not be as safe as you think.
-If you do decide to have a social boil, use these tips to make your gathering as safe as possible.)
+(Side note: During the COVID-19 pandemic, use these tips to make gathering at a crawfish boil as safe as possible.)

 And even if you manage to stay within a healthy serving size of both crawfish and boiled veggies, it's pretty much impossible to avoid the unhealthiest aspect of a crawfish boil: The excess (and we mean excess) salt.